nuxt/nuxt/docs/3.api/3.utils/set-page-layout.md

 ---
 # `setPageLayout`

 `setPageLayout` allows you to dynamically change the layout of a page.
-It relies on access to the Nuxt context and therefore can only be called within a [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context) scope.
+It relies on access to the Nuxt context and therefore can only be called within the [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context).

 ```ts
 export default defineNuxtRouteMiddleware((to) => {